 Over the weeks prior to this assessment, learners should have had sufficient teaching and learning opportunities on the following:

-- Planning to research including topic selection, key questions, and range of available sources. - Research steps and procedures for collecting, selecting and recording information. - Summarising findings. - Presenting conclusions.
+- Planning to research including hypothesis selection, key questions, and range of available sources. - Research steps and procedures for collecting, selecting and recording information. - Summarising findings. - Presenting and justifying conclusions.

 AWARD OF GRADES